List of Marvel Comics characters: E: Francine Frye

+Electropotamus

+Electropotamus is an anthropomorphic hippopotamus and animal version of Electro.

 Electron

 Electron is a Shi'ar who is a member of the Shi'ar Imperial Guard.
 The character, created by writer Chris Claremont and artist Dave Cockrum, first appeared in Uncanny X-Men #107 (October 1977).
 Electron can manipulate magnetism and project bolts of electrical energy.
 Like many original members of the Imperial Guard, Electron is the analog of a character from DC Comics' Legion of Super-Heroes: in his case Cosmic Boy.

 Part of the division of the Imperial Guard known as the Superguardians, Electron is amongst the first of the Imperial Guard encountered by the team of superhuman mutant adventurers known as the X-Men who sought to rescue the Princess-Majestrix Lilandra Neramani from her insane brother, then-Majestor D'Ken.
 After the battle, Lilandra takes over as Majestrix, and the Guard swears allegiance to her.
-Some time later, the Guardsmen again come into conflict with the X-Men regarding Dark Phoenix, this time at the behest of Empress Lilandra.
+Some time later, the Guardsmen again come into conflict with the X-Men regarding Dark Phoenix, this time at the behest of Lilandra.

 Lilandra's sister Deathbird becomes Shi'ar Empress in a coup.
 Electron is with the Guard when they come into conflict with a rogue Space Knight named Pulsar and an alien named Tyreseus.
 After a large battle which also involves Rom and other Space Knights — which leads to the deaths of four new Guardsman — Pulsar and Tyreseus are defeated.

-Empress Deathbird commands the entire Imperial Guard, including Electron, to fight the combined forces of the Starjammers and Excalibur on Earth so that she can claim the power of the Phoenix Force for herself.
+Empress Deathbird commands the entire Imperial Guard, including Electron, to fight the combined forces of the Starjammers and Excalibur on Earth so that she can claim the power of the Phoenix Force.
 The Guard are forced to retreat when Deathbird is put in danger.
-(Some time later War Skrulls impersonating Charles Xavier and the Starjammers depose Deathbird and restore Lilandra Neramani to the throne.
-Deathbird cedes the empire back to Lilandra as she has grown bored of the bureaucracy.)
+Some time later, War Skrulls impersonating Charles Xavier and the Starjammers depose Deathbird and restore Lilandra to the throne.
+Deathbird cedes the empire back to Lilandra as she has grown bored of the bureaucracy.